Return on Equity Calculator

 Return on Equity: The Investor's Profitability Lens

-Return on Equity (ROE) is the metric investors watch most closely when evaluating a business's profitability.
-It answers the fundamental question: for every dollar of equity invested in this business, how much profit does it generate?
-A high ROE means the business is efficient at converting equity capital into earnings — the hallmark of a well-run, valuable company.
+Return on Equity (ROE) is arguably the single most important metric equity investors watch when evaluating a business's fundamental profitability.
+It answers the ultimate question: for every dollar of equity invested in this business, how many cents of profit does it generate back?

-Warren Buffett has repeatedly cited sustained high ROE as one of the key indicators of a business with durable competitive advantage (a "moat").
-Businesses like Apple and Coca-Cola consistently generate ROEs above 30–40% because of their pricing power, brand value, and efficient asset use.
+Legendary investors like Warren Buffett have repeatedly cited a sustained, high ROE as one of the clearest indicators of a business with a durable competitive advantage (a "moat").
+Businesses with strong pricing power and massive brand equity—like Apple or Coca-Cola—consistently generate ROEs well above 30%, dwarfing the broader stock market average of roughly 14%.

 Frequently Asked Questions